phan-lab/phan-lab.github.io/README.md

 # phan-lab-docs
-Central documentation repository and website
+This repo hosts our documentation website located at phan-lab.github.io